harikvpy/ionic-typeorm/README.md

    Note how we load the sqlite WASM plugin via a new plugin config.
 Also the resolve dictionary settings are key to get the whole thing to work properly.

 If all went well, you should be able to create SQL tables and query them using TypeORM API.

-## TypeORM Note
-The 0.2.43 official release of TypeORM has a bug that as of this writing has been fixed in the code, but a production build including this build has not been uploaded to npmjs.
-Therefore, please clone the latest code from TypeORM repo, build it locally (use `npm run package` after creating a config file.
-See instructions in `DEVELOPER.md`) and install the package from the build output (`npm install <local-repo-path>`).
+When you run the app for the first time, it'll create a `user` table with mock user records.
+Subsequently everytime the app runs, it'll query these records and log them to the console.
+So if you see log a message that begins 'All users:...' all is well.

 ## References
 1. This [article](https://www.techiediaries.com/ionic-angular-typeorm-custom-webpack-configuration/) got me started.
 It's a little outdated, which warranted this repo and readme.